cyraxx/homematicip-rest-mqtt/README.md

 # ⚠️ Work in progress

 I'm still working on this.
-In its current state, it offers Homematic IP to MQTT functionality but not the other way around.
-In other words, you can't control your devices through MQTT but only receive their current state.
+In its current state, it offers Homematic IP to MQTT functionality and very basically the other way around.
+In other words, you receive their current state but currently it is only possible to change the set temperature for a heating group.

 # Instructions